Do you ever avoid anything that causes you to feel uncomfortable? Of course you do. We all do.

 In that same article, Akiko Iwasaki, a professor of immunobiology at the Yale School of Medicine, noted, “Social distancing goes a long way to prevent the rapid spread of the virus.”
 Suzanne Willard, a global health expert at Rutgers School of Nursing, added her voice by agreeing, “Social distancing is one of the most effective tools.”

 A great demonstration of altruism was reported by The Guardian.
-Apparently, more than 500,00 people volunteered to support the U.K’s National Health Service when the call to help vulnerable people was sent out by the government.2 These people are self-sacrificially putting their time and energy into supporting those told to remain in their homes during the crisis.
+Apparently, more than 500,00 people volunteered to support the U.K’s National Health Service when the call to help vulnerable people was sent out by the government.2 These people self-sacrificially put their time and energy into supporting those told to remain in their homes during the crisis.
 According to the article’s author, “People can join the scheme in four different roles, including as a community response volunteer, which involves ‘collecting shopping, medication or other essential supplies for someone who is self-isolating, and delivering these supplies to their home’”.

-I, for one, applaud those avoiding me as much as those giving up their time.
+I, for one, applaud those who avoided me as much as those who gave up their time.
 May we all learn from their example.
-Love even when it is uncomfortable.

 Leave a Reply